+A “*” indicates species can be emitted in the particle (AROC*) or vapor (VROC*) phase.

 Appendix B: The PM Protocol

 Background and Purpose

 SPECIATE is EPA’s repository of total organic gas and particulate matter (PM) speciation profiles of air pollution sources.
 Some of the many uses of these source profiles include: (1) creating speciated emissions inventories; (2) estimating hazardous and toxic air pollutant emissions from PM and primary emissions of organic gases; (3) providing input to chemical mass balance receptor models; and (4) verifying profiles derived from ambient measurements by multivariate receptor models (e.g., factor analysis and positive matrix factorization).
 Here, methods for processing raw PM2.5 profile data into a format suitable for import into SPECIATE and use in the Community Multiscale Air Quality (CMAQ) photochemical air quality modeling are described.